sutoiku/puffin/CLOUD.md

 Hadoop-style Big Data is dead and should rest in peace.
 But datasets will keep getting larger and larger, whether we like it or not.

-## Clientless Architecture
-The beauty of [DuckDB](https://duckdb.org/) is that you will soon find it on every client, embedded within all kinds of applications, from [Jupyter](https://jupyter.org/) and [Posit](https://posit.co/) to [Tableau](https://www.tableau.com/) and [Excel](https://www.microsoft.com/en-us/microsoft-365/excel).
-Therefore, make sure to select a Cloud Data Engine that is designed to be [clientless](docs/Clientless.md), in the sense that it works with any client embedding DuckDB, through a simple extension installed from the SQL API.
-And resist the temptation of using a client that comes with your Cloud Data Engine.
-Instead, work with your client application's vendor to improve its integration with your Cloud Data Engine.

 ## Virtual Private Cloud
 When Amazon launched Amazon Web Services back in 2006, [Virtual Private Clouds](https://aws.amazon.com/vpc/) (VPC) were not available (released in 2009), and neither were provisioning tools like [CloudFormation](https://aws.amazon.com/cloudformation/) (released in 2011).
 But in 2023, they work really well, and there is no reason for anyone to cede control of their data to any database vendor.
 Deploying your Cloud Data Engine on your VPC brings the following benefits: